 This was the moment I realised that you should definitely do your own research and never blindly accept your doctor’s advice, and you should trust your intuition about your health.
 For example, the human race evolved for a few million years on meat and sun, how can this ever be bad for us?

-Your doctor is probably very busy, and doesn’t care who paid for the research used to “prove” that a new pill works, he only wants to practice medicine with as little effort as possible.
-He has little or no skin in the game.
+Your doctor didn’t get a lot of nutrition classes in the first place, and is probably very busy.
+He doesn’t care who paid for the research used to “prove” that a new pill works, he only wants to practice medicine with as little effort as possible.
+You may wonder how much skin in the game he has.

 But unfortunately most medical research, especially nutrition research, is paid for by the food or pharmaceutical industry to get the outcomes they want.
 Their goal is to make more profit, not to make you more healthy.